 Date for Activity Activity Outcome Jefferson County High School ISA Sept.
-2016 Meetings with the principal, leaders, district staff, and ISA: Introduction to ISA Model and renewal process Overview, goals, timeline, and expected outcomes of the renewal process Role of ISA A common understanding of the expectations and the parameters of the ISA renewal process.
+2016 Introduction {to ISA} • Meetings with the principal, leaders, district staff, and ISA: o Introduction to ISA Model and renewal process o Overview, goals, timeline, and expected outcomes of the renewal process o Role of ISA A common understanding of the expectations and the parameters of the ISA renewal process.
 JCHS, JCPS and school leaders will have a common understanding of the renewal non-negotiables: purposes, expectations, structure, and process and the role of the ISA partnership District reps, representatives of school' leadership staff ISA President ISA Senior Program Director, ISA Project Director NCREST Codirector Sept.
-2016 Establishing Stakeholder Investment in Each School's Renewal ISA Online Student Survey to assess: Stakeholder investment in renewal.
-Survey Liaison • NCREST (Director for Research & Evaluation)
+2016 Establishing Stakeholder Investment in Each School's Renewal ISA Online Student Survey to assess: Perceptions about connection to and engagement in school Perceptions about self-efficacy Students' aspirations and ambitions Students' sense of agency Perceptions of their school as a college-going culture Stakeholder investment {in} renewal.
+Data to inform school renewal process.
+Report on Student Survey Survey Liaison • NCREST (Director for Research & Evaluation)